What can a defense attorney do if the prosecutor refuses to dismiss a case?

 Answer:

-The indictment is issued by the grand jury after presention of evidence by the DA.
-This gives the state the authority to charge and arrest the accused to stand trial.
-It is possible for the defendant's attorney to file a motion to dismiss the indictment before trial.
-If the judge decides the indictment is invalid, the case will not proceed to trial.
+The indictment is issued by a grand jury after the District Attorney presents evidence.
+This allows the state to charge the accused and proceed to trial.
+However, a defense attorney can file a motion to dismiss the indictment before the trial.
+If the judge finds the indictment invalid, the case will not go to trial.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.